vivid-arch/laravel-docs/source/docs/foundation/jobs.md

 ```

-By default, the Job will contain 2 functions, the `construct` and the `handle` function.
+By default, the Job will contain 2 methods, the `__construct` and the `handle`.
 You will use the constructor in order to
-accept parameters, and the handle function to place inside the main Job logic.
+accept parameters, and the handle method to place inside the main Job logic.
+If you wish you may add your own methods to clean up the `handle` method.

 ## Running Jobs

-To run a job you will use the `$this->run()` method from within a Feature, which is made available by the `Vivid\Foundation\JobDispatcherTrait` which, in turn,
+To run a job you will use the `$this->run()` method from within a Feature, which is made available by the `Vivid\Foundation\JobDispatcherTrait`.
-is implemented by the `Vivid\Foundation\Feature` base class.

 Here is an example: